NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 The above example perform `AutoQuantize` where the less quantization accuracy sensitive layers are quantized with `w4a8_awq` (specified by `--quant w4a8_awq`) and the more sensitive layers are kept un-quantized such that the effective bits is 4.8 (specified by `--auto_quantize_bits 4.8`).

 The example scripts above also have an additional flag `--tasks`, where the actual tasks run in the script can be customized.
-The allowed tasks are `build,mmlu,benchmark,lm_eval,livecodebench` specified in the script [parser](./scripts/parser.sh).
+The allowed tasks are `quant,mmlu,lm_eval,livecodebench` specified in the script [parser](./scripts/parser.sh).
 The tasks combo can be specified with a comma-separated task list.
 Some tasks like mmlu can take a long time to run.
 To run lm_eval tasks, please also specify the `--lm_eval_tasks` flag with comma separated lm_eval tasks [here](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks).

 > *If GPU out-of-memory error is reported running the scripts, please try editing the scripts and reducing the max batch size to save GPU memory.*